Programs

 Shalia Ford

-Shalia serves as the Director of Leadership Programs, overseeing initiatives to develop a diverse cadre of regional leaders.
+Shalia serves as the Senior Director of Leadership Programs, overseeing initiatives to develop a diverse cadre of regional leaders.
 A seasoned nonprofit professional with over 20 years of experience, she is exceptionally skilled at designing transformative leadership programs and known for creating brave and inclusive spaces that foster community and nurture authentic connections.

 Shalia holds a Master of Business Administration from Fontbonne University and a Bachelor of Science in African American Studies from the University of Minnesota.
 She is a proud graduate of Women In Leadership – Class 52.